-Counsellors and psychologists play an important role in student’s lives as they learn and grow.
-Although most people recognize the need for students to have the emotional support they need while they attend school, many don’t understand the direct impact that counselling and psychology can have on academics, and later in world and life.
-Let’s take a look at how psychology can help students and teachers to create a more successful learning experience, particularly in STEM education.
+Counsellors and psychologists play an important role in students’ lives as they learn and grow.
+Although most people recognise the need for students to have the emotional support they need while attending school, many don’t understand the direct impact that counselling and psychology can have on academics, and later in life and the world.
+Let’s take a look at how psychology can help students and teachers create a more successful learning experience, particularly in STEM education.

 What is STEM Education?

-In our modern world, STEM (Science, Engineering, Technology, and Math) are becoming more and more important for students each year.
-With the number of jobs opening up in these fields in the coming years, students need to have STEM skills and knowledge to succeed.
-Alarmingly, this increase in STEM jobs has been accompanied by waning interest in these subjects.
+In our modern world, STEM (Science, Technology, Engineering, and Math) is becoming increasingly important for students each year.
+With the number of job openings in these fields in the coming years, students need to have STEM skills and knowledge to succeed.
+Alarmingly, this increase in STEM jobs has been accompanied by a decline in interest in these subjects.
 Just 16% of high school students have the mathematical skills and interest in pursuing STEM careers, and more than half of these students will lose interest by the time they complete high school.

 Sometimes, ensuring that each student gets a quality STEM education means incorporating psychology.
 In addition to helping students succeed, psychology is a STEM subject in and of itself—students who take an interest in this discipline can find satisfying jobs in a wide range of industries once they have completed college.